Using Artificial Intelligence in the VFX and Film Industry

 There is also a law in Europe that might help slow down the process of AI in movies.
 The General Data Protection Regulation is built around the right that everyone has to have and understand the "meaningful information about the logic involved’ in automated decisions.
 This means European citizens have the right to an explanation concerning an output of an algorithm which directly impacts their way of living.
 So if an AI generates a movie that has unfair ideologies and hate speech, the public has the right to have access to the information and technology that created that film.
 And if this film were to have an impact on others beliefs, the public could then go after the creators of the AI.

 One thing we can do as artists is by continuing to grow our skills.
 We can learn how to integrate python, VEX, and other TD skills into our personal workflows.
 Such as studying computer vision, digital image processing techniques, basic ML stuff/training, classification, regression, and multi layer neural networks.
 We can also read up on what our competition might be in the future when it comes to AI affecting our jobs.

 If you also work as a professor at a university or college, you can teach your students skills that they will need to have an advantage in the industry.
 You could also add input to your program of how to improve it in the future.

-There is a ton of things we can do to improve our chances for ourselves, the studios we work for, and our co-workers.
+There are a ton of things we can do to improve our chances for ourselves, the studios we work for, and our co-workers.
 But we need to be smarter than the machines.

 Let's not allow AI to ruin our future.